 A Muggy Mid-Summer for Some

-Summer’s steamiest weather will hold off until mid-July in most areas.
-Gardeners almost everywhere—in the Intermountain and Pacific regions, northern Alaska, from most of Texas northward to Canada, and eastward to the Atlantic—may be relieved to hear that summer rainfall will be above normal.
-I’m sorry to say, however, that watering cans will be needed in the Sunshine State (Florida).
+Summer’s steamiest weather will hold off until mid–July in most areas.
+Gardeners almost everywhere—in the Intermountain and Pacific regions, northern Alaska, from most of Texas northward to Canada and eastward to the Atlantic—may be relieved to hear that summer rainfall will be above normal.
+I’m sorry to say that watering cans will be needed in the Sunshine State (Florida).

-Of course, June 1 marks the official beginning of Atlantic hurricane season, which runs until November 30.
-Tropical storm activity will be near average, with the best chance for a major hurricane strike to occur in mid-September from Florida to North Carolina.
+As you may have heard, June 1 marked the official beginning of Atlantic hurricane season, which runs until November 30.
+We are predicting tropical storm activity to be near average, with the best chance for a major hurricane strike to occur in mid-September from Florida to North Carolina.

 Other threats of hurricanes or tropical storms will occur in the same area in mid- to late June, in Florida in mid- to late July and mid- to late October, and in early to mid-October from the Deep South and Southeast northeastward to New England.